WHAT WILL THE DEGREE COST?

 Teaching Assistantships are available every year for new and current students who would like to work alongside a faculty member within the program.
 Tasks assigned to Teaching Assistants may inlcude, but are not limited to, grading assignments, course preparations and teaching a class when the professor is away.

-Payment is up to $1,000 per year.
-For inquiries or to indicate interest, contact the MABSCT Program Director, Dr. Craig Allert.
+For inquiries or to indicate interest, contact the MBSCT Program Director, Dr. Thomas Hatina.

 JOseph-Armand Bombardier Canada Scholarships Program (SSHRC)

 Canadian graduate students who are not yet in their thesis year of the MA program may apply for the Joseph-Aramand Bombardier Scholarship worth $17,500 through the Social Sciences and Humanities Research Council of Canada (SHRCC).
 Previous recipients from the MA in Biblical Studies and Chrstian Thought program (previously known as the MA in Biblical Studies) include Daniel Hawkins (16-17), Matthew Hama (15-16), Scott Bailey (10-11), Andrew Perrin (08-09; Doctoral Scholarship, 09-10), Ted Erho (06-07), Fred Tappenden (05-06), and Shawn Flynn (04-05).
 For further information visit SSHRC’s website.

 STUDENT LOAN OPTIONS